 It is 1867.
 The War Between the States has ended.
-The slaves have been freed, and Charleston, South Carolina remains in near ruin.
-Into this chaotic landscape.
+The slaves have been freed, and much of the South remains in near ruin.
 Eva Phillips journeys into the war-ravaged landscape of Reconstruction-era Charleston, South Carolina to search for the African mother who gave her away twenty-one years ago.

 Excerpt Setting: Eva Simson first meets Chester Phillips, her future husband, at the mapmaker’s shop in Boston where she works...